 The Agricultural Research Service (ARS) today posted a new issue of Healthy Animals.
 This quarterly online newsletter compiles ARS news and expert resources on the health and well-being of agricultural livestock, poultry and fish.

 Each quarter, one article in Healthy Animals focuses on a particular element of ARS animal research.
-The current issue discusses ARS research on ways to help cattle producers protect their animals against heat stress.
+The current issue examines the importance of maintaining stockpiles of genetic material to preserve the genetic diversity of agriculturally important animals.

 Research highlighted in this issue includes:

 * ARS’ cattle germplasm preservation efforts could lead to breeding of animals that cost less to produce.

 * ARS scientists in the Deep South have saved samples from rare fish that only live in fresh water ponds and streams in Mississippi.

 * Out West, researchers have found it is cheaper to cryopreserve suitable germplasm samples, rather than maintaining live pigs or cattle.